-Students requesting accommodation must begin by submitting documentation to the Admissions Office.
-Such documentation consists of a report supplied by a certified or licensed professional based on an examination conducted within the last four years.
-The diagnostic report should include a diagnosis of your current disability, as well as supporting information, such as the date of the diagnosis, how the diagnosis was reached, and the credentials and signature of the professional; information on how your disability affects your academic performance; and specific recommendations for accommodations, as well as an explanation as to why each accommodation is recommended.
-If the disability is physical, including hearing or vision impairment, or if it has any other medical implications, including psychiatric, the student should so indicate on the College Health Form.
+Students requesting accommodations must begin by submitting documentation to the Office of Admissions.
+Such documentation consists of a report supplied by a certified or licensed professional on the basis of an examination conducted within the last four years.

+The diagnostic report should include a diagnosis of your current disability, as well as supporting information, such as the date of the diagnosis, how the diagnosis was reached, and the credentials and signature of the professional; information on how your disability affects a major life activity; information on how the disability affects your academic performance; and specific requests for accommodations, as well as an explanation as to why each accommodation is requested.
+Letter submission must include the following elements: typed on letterhead, dated, and signed by qualified individual.
+If the disability is physical, including hearing or vision impairment, or if it has any other medical implications, including psychiatric, the student should so indicate on the Lackawanna College Student Health Record.

-A student seeking accommodations must meet with the Director of Disability Services, Academic Development, Suite 110, Angeli Hall, at the beginning of each semester.
-Students are responsible for securing appropriate documentation and completing necessary paperwork to inform their instructor(s) if accommodations are required.
-A school plan such as an individualized education plan (IEP) is insufficient documentation.
-Accommodations cannot be made for students who do not provide the necessary documentation.
-The final determination for providing appropriate and reasonable accommodations rests with the institution.
-Please note that disability services do not include exemption from participation requirements in courses considered part of the School of Distance Education, including online and hybrid courses.
+A student seeking accommodations must meet with the Director of Disability Services, Academic Development in Suite 110, Angeli Hall or Center Director at the beginning of each semester.
+Students are responsible for scheduling an appointment in order to complete the accommodation process.
+A school plan, such as an individualized education plan (IEP), is insufficient documentation.
+Sources of information used to determine a student's disability and/or accommodations may include student's self-report, direct observation and interaction with the student, and/or third party documentation from qualified evaluators or professionals.
+The final determination for providing appropriate reasonable accommodations rests with the institution.